NYU-Molecular-Pathology/Methylation/PACT_scripts/README.md

 ## System Memory or output error
 Check if you have an existing temp file in ~/Desktop/temp.html and delete it.
 The temp file is the ggplotly object saved as html which is then opened in a headless chromium browser and then webshot into a PNG file.
 It may be because the temp.html file could not be overwritten<br>
-For example, where the following variables:
+For example, where the following variables:<br>
 `
 sampleName = "RD-21-322"
 tempPathFi = "~/Desktop/temp.html"